wentallout/cult-hunter/README.md

 There were 12 cults in total (1 main, 11 branches).
 One of them got wiped out by Nameless in the tutorial, this kickstarted the war.
 - The Cult Leaders (Twelve Apostles): immortal, charismatic and powerful.
 They have crazy reality-bending powers.
 They manipulate and abuse people in the city for money/enjoyment.
 No one in the city knows who/where they are and what they look like so it forces the players to find clues to track them down.
-	+ No.1: Elara (she thinks she predicts natural disaster but is actually causing it)
+	+ No.1: Elara (she thinks she predicts natural disaster but she is actually causing it)
 	+ No.2: Malachi (controls blood, granting him enhanced strength and healing
 	+ No.3: Luna (turn invisible and creates illusions, bright light nullifies her)
 	+ No.4: Samson (he creates a mini Sun and burn everything in its path)